-At just 21 years of age Josh Allen is one of the youngest recipients of the ChildForum Men in Early Childhood Education Invitation Grant Award.
+At just 21 years of age Josh Allen is one of the youngest recipients of the Men in ECE Invitation Award.

 She said: “Typically men enter early childhood teaching as a second career choice and, or, after becoming a father and discovering the delight of working with young children - however for Josh this is essentially his first major career choice.